class Player

 • effect (str) – the name of the effect, e.g., "glowing"

-• seconds (int, optional) – the number of seconds the effect should persist, defaults to 30
+• seconds (int, optional) – the number of seconds the effect should persist or infinite duration if 0, defaults to 0

 • amplifier (int, optional) – the strength of the effect, amplifier + 1 is the level of the effect, defaults to 0